Jacksonville Dolphins: Football

-The Jacksonville Dolphins football team competed in the Pioneer Football League, a Division I football-only conference.
+The football team competed in the Pioneer Football League, a Division I football-only conference.
 Their first season of play was in 1998, and they had been members of the Pioneer Football League during 2001 and 2019.

 They played their home games at D. B. Milne Field, which has a listed capacity of 5000 spectators.

 The Dolphins won the PFL conference title in 2008 and 2010, and represented the PFL in the 2008 Gridiron Classic, losing to Albany.

 On December 3, 2019, the university announced it was discontinuing its football program.

 Bowl games

 Lacrosse

 Jacksonville fielded both men's and women's NCAA Division I lacrosse teams starting with the 2010 season; both programs became the first in Florida to compete in an NCAA game on February 6, 2010.

 The women's team was a founding member of the National Lacrosse Conference.
 In addition to Jacksonville, the eight-team conference includes southern-based universities Davidson, High Point, Presbyterian, Liberty, and Longwood, as well as northern programs Detroit Mercy and Howard.
 The conference was a provisional conference for two years by NCAA standards; it must exist for two years to earn a potential automatic qualifier into the NCAA tournament.
 The NLC disbanded after the 2012 season after the two all-sports conferences that contained most of that league's members, the ASUN and Big South, began sponsoring women's lacrosse.

 The men's team, the only men's Division I lacrosse team in Florida, will play in the school's full-time home of ASUN Conference as of the next NCAA lacrosse season in 2023.
 This followed an eight-season run in the Southern Conference.
 John Galloway was named head coach in June 2016 after a four-year stint at Providence College.
 From Syracuse, New York, Galloway played goalkeeper for Syracuse University and ended his college career with an NCAA-record 59 wins while playing a record 3,776 minutes.
 He later played professionally and for the United States men's national lacrosse team in 2014.
-Casey Powell, also a decorated professional lacrosse player, came on board as Jacksonville’s first assistant in June 2016.
+Casey Powell, also a decorated professional lacrosse player, came on board as Jacksonville's first assistant in June 2016.

 Sailing

-The sailing team competes in the South Atlantic Intercollegiate Sailing Association of the Inter-Collegiate Sailing Association and has won two national championships, the 2020-21 and 2021-22 Women's Singlehanded National Championship.
+The sailing team competes in the South Atlantic Intercollegiate Sailing Association of the Inter-Collegiate Sailing Association and has won two national championships, the 2020–21 and 2021-22 Women's Singlehanded National Championship.